python/devguide/documenting/start-documenting.rst

 as well.
 Any time you feel that you can clarify existing documentation or provide documentation that's missing, the existing documentation team will gladly work with you to integrate your text, dealing with the markup for you.
-Please don't let the material in this document stand between the documentation and your desire to help out!
+Please don't let the material in this section stand between the documentation and your desire to help out!